tharitar8/beyond_earthClient/README.md

 - Bootstrap

 ## :flying_saucer: Future Planning
-- [ ] User be able to checkout
+- [ ] User is able to checkout
-- [ ] User be able to see images and reviews
+- [ ] User is able to see images and reviews
-- [ ] User able to Rate each service or vote best company transportation
+- [ ] User is able to Rate each service or vote best company transportation
-- [ ] User able to see temperature each places
+- [ ] User is able to see temperature each places

 ## :flying_saucer: Wireframes